For 20 Years, These 'Star Wars' Fans Have Camped Out for Every Film

 "The next morning we had reinforcements come in," recalls Genovese of that night.
 "I could finally go home and know there were going to be people there 24 hours a day.
 But I just wanted to go back."

 Across town in Westwood, 17-year-old Alter and his competing ragtag group was slowly attracting more and more followers.
 They weren't associated with CountingDown, but they generated almost as much attention.
-Alter, now a producer who co-founded the genre news website Heroic Hollywood, was semi-regularly quoted in the newspaper.
+Alter, now a producer, was semi-regularly quoted in the newspaper.
 People brought generators to power TVs and DVD players that would play Pulp Fiction and Goodfellas.

 "We had Jeremy's Deli around the corner.
 If it's cold, somebody could go get a cup of cocoa," says Alter, who usually took the day shift since many of the folks could only come at night.
 "Early in the morning I'd get there. … There'd be more people to put in shift hours at night: their sleeping bags, their lawn chairs."